(309) 555-0100

 How this page supports mitigation and installation

-Fan replacement naturally connects back to radon mitigation and system installation — because some visitors may find out the fan isn't the only issue.
+Fan replacement naturally connects back to radon mitigation and full system installation because some visitors may find out the fan isn't the only issue.
 If the system is missing parts, poorly designed, or still not reducing radon after a fan replacement, broader mitigation review may be needed.
-Internal links keep that path available without turning this into a duplicate mitigation page.

 12